adrianadepalma/Teaching-github/script.md

 ## Conflicts please

 I expect this line to be a conflict.
+I am not conflicted.